rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 these while they are being entered would result in node sequence `s5` and associating them while they are being exited would result in sequence `s6`.

-Obviously, the node order in sequence `s6`, does not correspond with the node order of the tree, sequence `s5` however does.
+In contrary to `s5`, sequence `s6` does not correspond with the node order of the above fragment.
 Because of that, and if those nodes would be the only nodes of a section, sequence `s6` can not be used to accurately represent the contents of that section.

 Consequently, executing any operation while a node is being exited is in principle problematic.
 Exit events must be used to execute operations which